CLICK HERE TO CALL 24/7

 4. Watch for Warning Signs

-Your home often tells you when something’s wrong—you just have to listen (and look).
+Your home often tells you when something’s wrong.
+You just have to listen (and look).

 Keep an eye out for: